SQL > SQL Commands >

 SELECT DISTINCT "column_name"

-For example, to select all distinct stores in Table Store_Information,
+To select all distinct stores in Table Store_Information, we key in,

 SELECT DISTINCT Store_Name FROM Store_Information;